Wealthy businessman uses personal wealth to woo voters and become next mayor.

 The candidates reflect the differences between Jewish groups living in Jerusalem, where in Orthodox neighbourhoods, families in traditional black garb attend the synagogue during the Sabbath and Jewish holidays while in downtown Jerusalem, secular Jews frequent non-Kosher bars and eateries.

-Although none of Jerusalem’s mayoral candidates represented any of Israel’s ruling parties, analysts had warned there could be a backlash by voters against religious parties in the nationwide ballot if Porush won.
+Though none of Jerusalem’s mayoral candidates represent any of Israel’s ruling parties, analysts warn there could be a backlash by voters against religious parties in the country-wide ballot if Porush wins.

 Israel’s Haaretz newspaper responded with an editorial urging “Vote ‘no’ on Barkat” and some intellectuals have vowed publicly not to vote for him.

 Many secular Israelis in Jerusalem say they are worried by growing poverty in the city, where many ultra-Orthodox Jews have large families and low incomes.